akccop logo

 A Grant Program was established in March of 1984 which makes scholarships available for active members interested in advancing their education.

-The name of our organization was changed in April of 1991 to Association of Kansas Community College Office Professionals.
+The name of our organization was changed in April of 1991 to Association of Kansas Community College Office Professionals, and updated in 2012 to Association of Kansas Community College Occupational Professionals.
 The current name better indicated the comprehensive skills in the organization.
 Today AKCCOP continues its traditions of growth and service—traditions that can involve you.

 Allen County Community College Highland Community College